Name: Philippe

 Bio: Haitian born enfant terrible with an axe to grind.
 Hate hypocrisy.
 Fiercely political.
 Wear my African heritage on my sleeves.
 Makes no apology for my biases nor do I care to convince others to see things my way.

-Love the world that I live in and if I ever have the financial means, I would be the ultimate hobo.
+Love the world that I live in and if I ever have the financial means, I would be the ultimate vagabond.
 I would experience living in as many countries as my life span would allow me.

 Enough about me.